EgorLeMeilleur/face_alignment_test/README.md

     python run_experiments.py

 This script trains and tests each experiment variant sequentially.

-After experiments are complete and the CED graphs have been generated, create a PDF report will be created The report will be saved in the outputs/reports directory.
+After experiments are complete and the CED graphs have been generated, you can create a PDF report with

+    python report_generation.py

+For generating report you need to download [fonts](https://fonts-online.ru/fonts/dejavu-sans/download) and unpack them to working folder

 TensorBoard